anonymResearcher/PDAC-study-2021/README.md

 ### Running the workflow ###

 The entry point for the proteomic data analysis is the `Proteomics/R/pipe.R` file.
-Run this script to reproduce our findings by sourcing it in R (this can be done e.g. by typing in
+Run this script to reproduce our findings by typing in
-`source('thePathToThisRepository/Proteomics/R/pipe.R')` to the R console window.
+`source('path_to_this_repository/Proteomics/R/pipe.R', chdir = T)` to the R console window (Note: remember to specify the location on your own machine).

 ## TMA image registration ##